Skip to main content

 Signal discovery

-Signals are recurring failure patterns in your agent’s production traffic.
-Latitude groups failed scores into signals, then gives each signal a name, examples, trends, and a lifecycle your team can act on.
-The loop is simple: find bad behavior, explain it, monitor it, fix it, and catch regressions.
+Signals are recurring behavior patterns in your agent’s production traffic, usually failures.
+Latitude discovers most of them for you by grouping similar failed scores, and gives each signal a name, examples, trends, and a lifecycle your team can act on.
+The loop is the same whether a signal is discovered or defined: find the behavior, explain it, monitor it, fix it, and watch for it coming back.

 How signal discovery works